 In the midst of ongoing geopolitical conflicts, climate change, coastal erosion, natural disasters, drought, and famine, the tourism industry in the Middle East is facing unprecedented challenges.

 With the increasing frequency of extreme weather events and environmental degradation, it is crucial for the travel industry to adapt and innovate.
 Participants in this session will discuss how to respond to climate change, mitigate the impact of coastal erosion, and prepare for natural disasters to ensure the safety and well-being of tourists.
 The Middle East is able to capitalize on the region's cultural and historical attractions while addressing the concerns of potential visitors regarding instability and conflicts.
-By redefining tourism products and experiences, destinations and businesses can alter some global perceptions and attract a diverse range of travellers.
+By redefining tourism products and experiences, destinations and businesses can alter some global perceptions and attract a diverse range of travelers.

-Roberto Martinolli, Sr. Advisor to the President and CEO, Royal Caribbean Line confirmed
+Roberto Martinolli, Sr. Advisor to the President and CEO, Royal Caribbean Line

-Alastair Crossley, Head of Travel, AXA Partners confirmed
+Alastair Crossley, Head of Travel, AXA Partners

-April 29th 15:55 - 16:20 Global Stage
+April 29th 15:45 - 16:20, Global Stage

 Implementing Regenerative Travel Programs